-- 1. Planning staff report with findings to justify and support the proposed land use change - 2.
+- Planning staff report with findings to justify and support the proposed land use change - 2.
 Planning Commission recommendation to Council - 3.
 Council consideration and approval - 4.
-Notice to Metro and State for review and comments - 5.
+Notice to affected agencies (Metro and State) and property owners within 1,000ft for review and comments - 5.
 Appeal (if any) to Land Use Board of Appeals (LUBA)